 This 2016 Outer Sounds Sauv Blanc is no longer available but any dry white wine will do.
 I prefer them from New Zealand and that one, in particular, had notes of grapefruit, grass and lemon.

 ou know what’s awesome?
 Having wine delivered to your house.
 Boom.
 You totally need to check out Winc.
 Read more about why it’s my favorite wine club if you haven’t already. $20 Off Wine.
 Yes, Please!

 How to Make a White Wine Spritzer

 Don’t like Sauvignon Blanc?
 That’s ok.
 You can substitute with something else.
-Pinot Grigio, Riesling, etc. would work quite well.
+Pinot Grigio would be good.
+And Riesling is sweeter but would work quite well also.
 I’m not a fan of Chardonnay so I would never dream of using that + the oak would be really overpowering.

 You’re probably wondering how much wine to add.
 It depends on why you’re drinking it.
 If you are looking for a refreshing beverage, that isn’t just a plain glass of wine, simply fill about 6 ounces.

 Again, the amount will depend on how much wine you’ve added.
-More club soda and less wine means less potential of dancing on top of tables.
+More club soda and less wine mean less potential of dancing on top of tables.

 Speaking of spritzy, you’ve got to try this Aperol Spritz recipe immediately.
-It’s also super refreshing but this one uses sparkling wine instead of Sauvignon Blanc.
+It’s also super refreshing but uses sparkling wine instead of Sauvignon Blanc.

 Or you can infuse your wine ahead of time and then add the sparkling water for an even bolder flavor.